Keisha Schahaff and Anastatia Mayers

 Keisha Schahaff (born 1976 or 1977) is an Antiguan and Barbudan, who, along with her daughter, Anastatia Mayers (born 2004) are space tourists who are the first citizens from Antigua and Barbuda (and English-speaking Caribbean) and the first mother and daughter duo to fly to space (Lane Bess and Cameron Bess were the first parent and child (father and son) on the same spaceflight, Blue Origin NS-19).
-Their Galactic 02 launch occurred on 10 August 2023.
-Anastatia, at 18, is the second youngest person and youngest woman to have gone into space using the United States definition of the boundary of space.
-Some sources say that Anastatia Mayers is actually the youngest person to go to space, beating Oliver Daemen (this claim comes down to the exact date of birth of Mayers and Daemen).
+Their Galactic 02 launch occurred on 10 August 2023, with an apogee of 55 mi.
+According to the United States definition of the boundary of space at 50 mi, Anastatia, at 18, is the youngest person to have gone into space, beating Oliver Daemen.
+According to the Kármán line definition at 100 km, Daemen remains the youngest.

 Space travel

 In 2021, the duo won tickets for the Galactic 02 launch, typically sold for $450,000, through a drawing held by Virgin Galactic.
 The draw, which required a minimum donation of $10, was held as part of a charity event raising funds for the non-profit organization Space For Humanity.

 Schahaff received a pledge of support by tourism minister Charles Fernandez on behalf of the nation and the Ministry of Tourism and Investment.